-There are a couple different ways to smelt the ore, as shown above.
+There are a couple different ways to smelt the ore, as shown below.
 If you don’t need to save charcoal while you’re smelting(it’s not really needed till a couple days into a wipe usually), then you can have it spit out the charcoal to let it despawn, and cook your sulfur/metal slightly faster.
 Remember, you will have to manually make sure the furnace is spitting out charcoal rather than the metal/sulfur.

 Have questions or comments on this?
 Please comment on our forum.